 - Eat a lot of fruits and vegetables.

 Well, while not all studies have confirmed that there is slink, having good oral health is still one of the best things to do.
-As a part of your oral care, visit your periodontist or dentist regularly.
-Also, make sure you eat a healthy meal, change your toothbrush regularly and brush your teeth regularly.
+As a part of your oral care, visit your dental professional regularly and include a professional teeth cleaning at least once each year.
+Also, make sure you eat a healthy meal, change your toothbrush regularly and brush and floss your teeth regularly.